rcrowther/need/README.rst

 ------------
 Django-Woosh_ has existed for years with no issues.
 Much lighter weight than this app.
 Auto-inserts against the primary key.
 Works by adding a new manager to models to be indexed.

 Some people do not like Whoosh because it is slow.
-Programs that interface c code to Python, for example Xapian_, can be faster.
+Programs that interface C code to Python, for example Xapian_, can be faster.
 Must be mentioned; Haystack_, which fronts several engines, including Whoosh and Xapian, into one Python/Django API.
 There is a comparison to these apps below.